mlaursen/react-md/packages/tooltip/README.md

 <td><code>boolean</code></td>
 <td><code>null</code></td>
 <td>
 Boolean if the tooltip is currently visible to the user.
-For a11y, the tooltip should always be rendered&#10;on the page, so this flag will increase the opacity so it is actually visible to the user.&#10;
+For a11y, the tooltip should always be rendered on the page, so this flag will increase the opacity so it is actually visible to the user.
+<br /><br />
 </td>
 </tr>
 <tr>